-- 1) Non-GAAP EBIT (or non-GAAP income from operations) is defined as income from operations excluding noncash stock-based compensation charges and additional FICA and related payroll tax expense incurred by Commvault when employees exercise in the money stock options or vest in restricted stock awards, and in fiscal 2015 certain expenses related to the move into a new corporate campus headquarters.
+- 1) Non-GAAP EBIT (or non-GAAP income from operations) is defined as income from operations excluding noncash stockbased compensation charges and additional FICA and related payroll tax expense incurred by Commvault when employees exercise in the money stock options or vest in restricted stock awards, and in fiscal 2015 certain expenses related to the move into a new corporate campus headquarters.
 Commvault believes that non-GAAP EBIT is a useful metric for management and investors because it compares Commvault's core operating results over multiple periods.
 When evaluating the performance of Commvault's operating results and developing short and long term plans, Commvault does not consider such expenses that are excluded in the computation of non-GAAP EBIT.
 See heading below labeled "Reconciliation of GAAP to Non-GAAP Financial Measures" for the detailed calculation of non-GAAP EBIT. - 2) Reflects non-equity cash incentive plan compensation.
 See heading below labeled "Non-Equity Incentive Plan Compensation" for more details. - 3) Reflects the aggregate grant price fair value of stock option and restricted stock unit awards computed in accordance with FAS ASC Topic 718. - 4) Reflects the stock price on the last business day of the fiscal year.

 The CEO compensation in the above tables is calculated on the same basis as in the fiscal 2015 Summary Compensation Table on page 27.
 The most significant component of Mr. Hammer's compensation in the periods presented above is attributed to equity awards.
 The value of these equity awards are primarily related to the Black-Scholes fair value of stock options granted during the fiscal year.
 For example, for fiscal 2015 approximately 63% of Mr. Hammer's total compensation is attributable to the Black-Scholes fair value of stock options granted during fiscal 2015 that vest over periods ranging from 3.5 - 4 years.
 A third of these options will only vest if the Company achieves certain fiscal 2016 revenue and non-GAAP EBIT objectives.
-All stock options granted to Mr. Hammer have an exercise price equal to the fair market value of Commvault stock at the date of grant.
+All stock options granted to Mr. Hammer to realize a future cash benefit for these stock options granted, Commvault stock at the date of grant.
 In order for Mr. Hammer to realize a future cash benefit for these stock options granted, Commvault's stock price must continue to increase over time.
-In addition, approximately 20% of Mr. Hammer's total compensation for fiscal 2015 is attributable to the fair value of restricted stock units that vest over a 3.5 year period and only if certain fiscal 2016 financial objectives are met.
+In addition, approximately 20% of Mr. Hammer's total compensation for fiscal 2016 financial objectives are met.
 In total, approximately 84% of Mr. Hammer's total compensation for fiscal 2015 is equity based compensation and 41% of his total compensation is equity based compensation that includes vesting that is contingent on fiscal 2016 financial performance.